isomerpages/nlb-reference/_singapore-history/Understanding Singapore (I).md

 <p></p>

-*  [Gardens and parks part of gracious living](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19720416-1.2.57?ST=1&AT=search&k=%E2%80%A2Gardens%20and%20parks%20part%20of%20gracious%20living&QT=gardens,and,parks,part,of,gracious,living&oref=article).
+*  [Gardens and parks part of gracious living](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19720416-1.2.57?ST=1&AT=search&k=Gardens%20and%20parks%20part%20of%20gracious%20living&QT=gardens,and,parks,part,of,gracious,living&oref=article).
 (1972, April 16). *The Straits Times*, p.
 9.

 "Singaporeans should be taught the importance of nature conservation for healthy and gracious living", the acting director of the Botanic Gardens, Mr. A.G.
 Alphonso, said.
 "And the best way to achieve this was to teach the young in schools."

 * Hoe, I. (1985, March 24).
 [Is the Bukit Timah Nature Reserve dying slowly? ](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19850324-1.2.9.6?ST=1&AT=search&k=Is%20the%20Bukit%20Timah%20nature%20reserve%20dying%20slowly?&QT=is,the,bukit,timah,nature,reserve,dying&oref=article)*The Straits Times*, p 3.

 The Bukit Timah Nature Reserve may be dying a slow death.
-Some naturalists here believe that the 75 hectare reserve, one of the last patches of primary forest that is, the undisturbed rainforest is too small to regenerate.
+Some naturalists here believe that the 75 hectare reserve, one of the last patches of primary forest in Singapore, is too small to regenerate.

 * [Ministry to build six new major parks](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19860819-1.2.55?ST=1&AT=search&k=Ministry%20to%20build%20six%20new%20major%20parks&QT=ministry,to,build,six,new,major,parks&oref=article).
 (1986, August 19). *The Straits Times*, p.
 28.